-Course outline: Cameras, Sound and Vision Mixing The course runs for 12 months and is designed to deliver training and practical experience so that you have the skills and professional behaviour to compete for work as a camera assistant, sound assistant or trainee vision mixer in the TV industry and to progress in your chosen specialism as opportunities arise.
+Course outline: Cameras, Sound and Vision Mixing The MA in Cameras, Sound and Vision Mixing is a specialisation within the broader MA in Film, Television and Games.
+The course runs for 12 months and is designed to deliver training and practical experience so that you have the skills and professional behaviour to compete for work as a camera assistant, sound assistant or trainee vision mixer in the TV industry and to progress in your chosen specialism as opportunities arise.
 You will be expected to show that you can operate professionally both individually and as part of a wider production team.
 You will be taught by industry professionals who specialise in your area of study and others who produce or direct TV Entertainment shows.
-You will work with students from the Directing and Producing Television Entertainment MA course and the Sport Production Diploma course, plus a number of related support production courses.
+You will work with students from the Directing and Producing Television Entertainment and Sport Production MA courses, plus a number of related support production courses.
 The course begins with an introduction to the television production process from idea to delivery and an overview of some of the key elements, such as bar counting and chromakey, that are used to realise these projects.
 You will be introduced to the language of television, how scripts are laid out and examine the different genres that make up Television Entertainment programming.
 This is made up of joint workshops with the Directing and Producing Television Entertainment MA course.
-The course is made up of six modules.
+The course is made up of seven modules.

 Course Elements The course consists of a logical progression of classes, practical workshops and modules, taught and overseen by industry professionals run over 3 terms starting in Jan each year.
 Teaching sessions usually takes place during Monday to Friday from 9.30am until 5.30pm.
 Knowledge is imparted and experience gained through workshops and production experience.
 Induction and Introduction to Camera, Sound and Vision Mixing The course is designed to give students a good understanding of Television Entertainment programmes and to develop the skills, knowledge and behaviours necessary to enable them to work effectively as part of a professional TV studio crew.
 The first stage of the course concentrates on the fundamentals of TV and the Television Entertainment genre and will include studio familiarisation, theory and practical exercises to give students a good understanding of the roles and responsibilities of the studio team and the way the roles work together to deliver high quality programmes.
 During the second stage, students will specialise in cameras/lighting, sound or vision mixing and this will include a placement at Sky Studios for six weeks.
-They will also crew for the Directing and Producing Television Entertainment MA students and Sports Diploma students for several exercises in the NFTS Television Studio.
+They will also crew for the Directing and Producing Television Entertainment and Sports MA students for several exercises in the NFTS Television Studio.
 There are six key milestones: